Montana-Media-Arts/461_WebServer-Fall2021/modules/week-9/_posts/2017-02-11-conclusions.md

 # Weekly Conclusions

-This week we looked how to create and implement stored procedures.
+This week we looked how to use PHP and mySQL to accomplish similar database work.